MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (array) - Returns an array of information about the image file, with the following fields:
    * Name (string) - The name of the file that was saved.
-   * Location (string) - The full path of the location of where the file is located on the robot's file system.

 ### DeleteImageAssetFromRobot